-This training includes a presentation and activities designed to help health care workers learn the knowledge and skills they need to provide first-trimester uterine evacuation using Ipas MVA Plus® and EasyGrip Cannulae® and uterine evacuation with medications.
-The pre- and post- tests serve as knowledge assessments.
+This training includes a presentation and activities designed to help health care workers learn the knowledge and skills they need to provide first-trimester uterine evacuation using Ipas MVA Plus® and EasyGrip® Cannulae.
+The pre- and post-tests serve as knowledge assessments.
 The skills checklists are used to assess participants' performance during role-plays or in a clinical practicum.

-Please note that this course focuses on use of medications and manual vacuum aspiration (MVA), rather than comprehensive abortion or postabortion care.
+Please note that this course focuses on use of manual vacuum aspiration (MVA), rather than comprehensive abortion or postabortion care.
+Additionally, it does not cover uterine evacuation with medications unless combined with the Uterine Evacuation in Crisis Settings Using Medications module.
 For broader training materials on comprehensive abortion care and comprehensive postabortion care, refer to the Ipas Woman-Centered, Comprehensive Abortion Care Trainer's Manual (2nd ed.) and other Ipas curricula, available at www.ipas.org.